iohkedu/cardano-education-program/blockchain-101/lessons/4-decentralization.md

 However, determining whether a blockchain is *truly* decentralized isn’t straightforward.
 Let’s look at a few examples that show why:

 * A blockchain might have a fair distribution of coins, where no small group owns a large percentage.
 But if 80% of newly created coins consistently go to just a few participants, that network isn’t as decentralized as it seems.
-* A blockchain might be open for anyone to access and use, but what if joining the consensus process requires approval from existing validators?
-Even if those validators are welcoming, the system still depends on their collective permission, making it partly centralized.
+* A blockchain might be open for anyone to access and use, but what if joining the consensus process requires approval from the existing participants?
+Even if they welcome new participants openly, the process still relies on their permission, and they could decide to stop accepting newcomers at any time.
-* Governance is another factor: who decides on protocol updates or new features?
-Are everyday token holders included in these decisions, or is it limited to developers or core contributors?
+* Who decides and guides the new development updates or changes to the blockchain?
+Is regular holders' input taken into account, or is it limited to developers' opinions only?

-As these examples demonstrate, decentralization can be applied across various aspects of a blockchain, including coin distribution and validation, governance, and development.

-Achieving decentralization is not easy, and it can often lead to reduced efficiency.
-For instance, having a single entity verify transactions is much faster than requiring thousands of participants to do so.
-Some projects, therefore, choose to sacrifice a small degree of decentralization for performance gains – perhaps accepting a 99% consensus instead of a 100% one to boost throughput.
-While this trade-off may seem minor, it has meaningful implications.
+As you can see, decentralization can take any form across many aspects of a blockchain.
+But working in a decentralized way can also be challenging and, at times, inefficient.
+For instance, having a single entity verify a transaction is orders of magnitude faster than asking thousands of participants to verify it.
+Sometimes, it is evident that gains have been prioritized at the cost of losing a bit of decentralization.
+It could be as simple as treating 99% verification as the threshold for declaring a transaction complete, rather than requiring 100% verification from everyone.
+That 1% may seem insignificant, but it could boost throughput by 10%.

-The first blockchain, Bitcoin, was created as a response to the loss of trust in centralized institutions and corporations.
-Losing even a small degree of decentralization undermines that purpose.
-If speed were the only goal, a fully centralized system could easily achieve it – but that would defeat the entire purpose of blockchain.
+Blockchain, or the first blockchain (Bitcoin), is said to have been invented due to a loss of trust in centralized power, such as big corporations and institutions.
+Losing even a small degree of decentralization shouldn’t be acceptable.
+If the speed of blockchains is all we care about, then making it fully centralized would solve the problem.
+Furthermore, humans as a civilization, already have fast transaction-processing systems, such as Visa or Mastercard, which can handle thousands of transactions per second and have been refined over decades.
+With that said, going through all the effort of building a blockchain only to centralize it would defeat the purpose of blockchain, wouldn’t it?

-As the saying goes, 'Adding more lanes doesn’t solve traffic jams – it just shifts the problem elsewhere'.
-Similarly, centralization might offer short-term gains, but it sacrifices long-term resilience and trust.
-Decentralization, by contrast, removes the need for trust altogether, making systems inherently fair and transparent.
-Unfortunately, it remains one of blockchain’s least appreciated but most essential principles.

-For those interested in learning more, the [Edinburgh Decentralisation Index](https://informatics.ed.ac.uk/blockchain/edi) from the University of Edinburgh is an effort to quantify and measure decentralization across blockchain networks.
+Just like adding more lanes to a road doesn’t solve a traffic jam, it’s not sustainable in the long run.
+Decentralization makes trust worthless, and its existence no longer matters – that’s why decentralization is also a fundamental principle which, unfortunately, not enough people appreciate.

+There is also an effort by the University of Edinburgh to measure decentralization, available at the [Edinburgh Decentralisation Index](https://informatics.ed.ac.uk/blockchain/edi).

 ### Further reading: